Skip to main content

 Becoming a climate-ready nation that can manage the current impacts of climate change and set its sights on future resilience will not happen in a silo.
 The cumulative work, data, and resources developed by federal agencies, scientific and regulatory bodies, and policymakers can help industries learn and capitalize on opportunities for further innovation.

-A department of the Chamber of Commerce, the NOAA, whose mantra is captured in three words — science, service, and stewardship — is an excellent example of partnering with the private sector to drive change.
+A bureau within the Department of Commerce, NOAA, whose mantra is captured in three words — science, service, and stewardship — is an excellent example of partnering with the private sector to drive change.

-• In 2023, the NOAA funded US$562 million for coastal resilience under their climate-ready coasts initiative.
+• In 2023, NOAA funded US$562 million for coastal resilience under their climate-ready coasts initiative.

-• Of those projects, US$477 million of the funding was used for natural infrastructure, including rebuilding reefs, seagrass, wetlands.
+• rebuilding reefs, seagrass, and wetlands of those projects, US$477 million was used for natural infrastructure, including rebuilding reefs, seagrass, and wetlands.

 Access to the robust data coming out of the insurance industry, as well as the sector’s expertise in modelling risk, can also help create alignment with public entities and inform government policy.
 It also may reveal to the public sector what businesses are most concerned about.